 - Make Ahead Instructions: You can prepare the cake through step 7 and chill the rolled up cake/towel in the refrigerator for up to 1 day before continuing with step 8.
 Prepared cake roll, with frosting, freezes well for up to 2-3 months.
 Thaw overnight in the refrigerator before slicing and serving.

 - Cake Flour: I strongly suggest using cake flour in this recipe.
 It’s sold right next to the all-purpose flour in the baking aisle.
 And you use it a lot in my recipes!
-In a pinch, you can use a DIY version.
-To do so, measure 1 cup (120g) sifted all-purpose flour.
-Take away 2 Tablespoons.
-Add 2 Tablespoons cornstarch.
-Sift together.
-Measure 1 cup (you’ll have a little leftover).
-Use that 1 cup in this recipe.
+In a pinch, you can use this homemade cake flour substitute.

 - Vanilla Beans: If you can’t get your hands on vanilla beans and have a jar of vanilla bean paste, use 1/4 teaspoon in its place.
 If you have neither, just skip it.
 2 teaspoons of *pure* vanilla extract is just fine.